dickytunes/gridsome-portfolio-story/content/works/a-simple-design.md

 ---
-title: A simple design for Halo
+title: A simple design for Halo  fdkgkfdgjkdf
+description: The magic of paint brush and a a little coffee
-date: 2019-02-04
+date: 2019-02-04T00:00:00.000Z
 published: true
-tags: [mobile, product design]
+tags:
-client: Google
-role: Product designer
-link: google.com
-cover_image: /uploads/images/boxed-water-is-better-7mr6Yx-8WLc-unsplash.jpg
-description: The magic of paint brush and a a little coffee
+  - mobile
+  - product design
 ---

 # Mobile app demo